 Homework and Announcements

-Please note that I have posted the first MATHEMATICA
+Please note that I have posted the second MATHEMATICA

 here below at Mathematica Info

 read the Syllabus here below, it should answer all

 All handouts for this class, listed below, will be labeled with an itemized icon.